One Big Beautiful Bill Act Summary: What High-Income Households Need to Know

 In addition to deducting traditional mortgage interest, private mortgage insurance is also treated as part of your mortgage interest.
 PMI generally applies to homeowners who have put down less than 20 percent of the purchase price of their home.

 Many people look forward to a credit simply for having minor children in their care.
-In summary, the OBBBA has increased the child tax credit to $2,200 per child in 2025, indexed for inflation beginning in 2026.
+In summary, the OBBBA has increased the child tax credit to $2,200 per child.
+This credit will be indexed for inflation every year.

 Lifetime Gift and Estate Tax Exception